Zhiming-Huang/CombTS_INFOCOM26/README.md

 ### Adding New Bandit Algorithms

 1. Create a new class in `src/bandits/`
-2. Implement the same interface as `CombTS`
+2. Implement the same interface as `CTSB`
 3. Update `src/bandits/__init__.py`

 ### Adding New Environments